-Steamworks vs. Eolus: The Durango Dinner Debate
+Steamworks vs Eolus: Durango Dinner Debate

 Ask any Durango local where to eat dinner and two names come up constantly: Steamworks Brewing Company and Eolus Bar & Dining.
 Both are packed most nights.
 Both deliver consistently excellent meals.
 But they're completely different experiences.
 Here's the breakdown so you can pick the right one for your night.